The following overview shows all of the important files and directories applicable to the Checkmk Micro Core (CMC).

 mysite, then all of its file paths are derived from

-Here messages from starting and stopping the CMC can be found, as well as general warnings and error messages.
-The history for hosts and services (with Nagios, both are in
+In this file messages from starting and stopping the CMC can be found, as well as general warnings and error messages.
+The history for hosts and services (in Nagios both are contained in

-The core’s configuration.
-In Nagios this data equates to the data sets under
+The core’s configuration with all static data on hosts, services, groups, users and global settings.
+In Nagios this data equates to the files under

 The core’s current runtime state.
-This stores information on the current status of hosts and services, likewise downtimes, acknowledgements and commentaries.
+The file stores information on the current status of hosts and services, likewise scheduled downtimes, acknowledgements and commentaries.
+The data is updated regularly during processing and when the core is stopped.
+If it is unavailable or incompatible when the core starts, the core will begin with an empty state.
 This data equates to the

-The history for all hosts and services is stored in text format in this file.
+This file stores the history of all hosts and services in text format.
 This corresponds in its content and format to the

 Old versions of

 The CMC’s Livestatus socket.
 This is in the same location as in Nagios.
 Because the CMC is Livestatus-compatible with Nagios and Icinga, all extensions based on Livestatus can be used without modification (e.g. NagVis).

 The CMC does not have its own configuration file.